openzipkin/brave/brave/README.md

 easier to find:

 * Report spans into a concurrent queue, so you can read them in tests
-* Use `StrictCurrentTraceContext` to reveal subtle propagation bugs
+* Use `StrictScopeDecorator` to reveal subtle thread-related propagation bugs
 * Unconditionally cleanup `Tracing.current()`, to prevent leaks

 Here's an example setup for your unit test fixture: